kaisadilla/judith/.info/spec.md

 # Hidden elements (`hid`)
 The keyword `hid` allows developers to restrict the visibility of an object.
 When used inside a class, as mentioned above, makes the member invisible to the outside.
 The same applies to namespace members.
 When used on a top-level item (such as a function, a symbol or a typedef), it confines that definition to the file in which it is defined.

+# Unsafe Judith
+For performance reasons, Judith offers a set of lower-level features to deal with memory manually.
+However, most of these features can only be used in `unsafe` contexts.

 # Appendix